- Chainlink is the brainchild of Sergey Nazarov (CEO) and Steve Ellis (CTO)

 #1.
 Securities Smart Contracts

-The bonds and smart contracts are based on interest rate derivatives and thus, they can implement Chainlink as it will lead to an increase in the effectiveness of them.
+The bonds and smart contracts are based on interest rate derivatives.
 Securities smart contracts is a perfect fit for the implementation of Chainlink as they depend on different financial websites and APIs to report data about market prices and more.

 #2.
 Insurance smart contracts

 Smart contracts will be a game-changer for the insurance industry.
-Chainlink will add another layer of superiority to insurance smart contracts as it can help feed data from external sources to it.
-It will help smart insurance contracts define the insurable event and decide if payments are to be disbursed to the insured individual or organization.
+Real-world data feeds adds another layer of superiority to insurance smart contracts.
+These smart contracts can define the insurable event and decide if payments are to be disbursed to the insured individual or organization.

 #3.
 Trade finance smart contracts

 The Road Ahead

-Chainlink is aiming for the bullseye of the blockchain world by achieving unrivaled and astounding success, never seen before.
-They have proved their mettle to the wide blockchain community by signing many high-profile partnerships and increasing the adoption of Chainlink oracles.
+Chainlink is aiming for widespread adoption and use-cases for its oracle system.
+They have proved their mettle to the wide blockchain community by signing many high-profile partnerships and increasing their foothold as a major dataset player in DeFi.